The Subsea Cable Becomes the AI Border

 Fourth, they reveal private cartography.
 Hyperscalers do not merely sell services into the existing internet.
 They help decide where new capacity is built, which corridors become redundant, which landing points become valuable, and which regions enter the AI economy as customers, hosts, repair zones, or strategic nodes.

 The danger is not that private firms build cables.
 Private capital and technical expertise are part of how the global internet exists.
-The danger is that public language keeps calling this "connectivity" long after it has become a governance layer for synthetic intelligence.
+The danger is that public language keeps calling this "connectivity" long after it has become a governance layer for AI infrastructure.

 A Governance Standard